wagtail/rfcs/text/090-sustainability-roadmap.md

 - Review of [Web Sustainability Guidelines](https://w3c.github.io/sustyweb/) relevance for authoring tools: [Authoring Tool Guidance sustyweb#22](https://github.com/w3c/sustyweb/issues/22)
 - Audit Wagtail websites with [Web Sustainability Guidelines](https://w3c.github.io/sustyweb/)
 - Review Wagtail on [Green Software Maturity Matrix](https://docs.google.com/document/d/1wa2lliXQeH6HE1JHqwjTFuVndRUXzxGlbYXRtTQxF5o/edit)
+- Review of carbon footprint reductions attempted in past releases and already on the roadmap, tying them to the improvements listed below.
+- Quantitative analysis of possible carbon footprint reductions to identify most promising improvements.

 ## Key measures

-With a lot of room for climate change efforts to be data-driven, we propose the following key metrics to assess the impact of possible efforts across the three areas outlined above.
+With a lot of room for climate change efforts to be data-driven, we propose the following key metrics to assess the impact of possible efforts across the three themes outlined above.

 ### Carbon footprint of Wagtail